davidjurgens/equilid/README.md

 Equilid may work with later versions of tensorflow but this hasn't been tested (yet).

 Equilid can be installed via pip ``pip install equilid``.
 However, this installs only the software and not the trained model.
-The trained model downloaded here [http://cs.stanford.edu/~jurgens/models/70lang.tar.gz] (559MB)
+The trained model downloaded here [http://cs.stanford.edu/~jurgens/data/70lang.tar.gz] (559MB unarchived).

 # Usage